Kong/kubernetes-ingress-controller/docs/concepts/custom-resources.md

 ## KongConsumer

-This custom resources configures Consumers in Kong.
+This custom resource configures `Consumers` in Kong.
-Every KongConsumer resource in Kubernetes directly translates to a [Consumer][kong-consumer] object in Kong.
+Every `KongConsumer` resource in Kubernetes directly translates to a [Consumer][kong-consumer] object in Kong.

 ## KongCredential

-Once a KongConsumer resource is created, credentials associated with the Consumer can be provisioned inside Kong.
+Once a `KongConsumer` resource is created, credentials associated with the `Consumer` can be provisioned inside Kong.

 [k8s-crd]: https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/